 Use the fit values to identify the point estimate of each response variable for the settings in the optimization plot.

+The analysis calculates prediction intervals for models from the Stat menu and models from Linear Regression from the Predictive Analytics Module.
 The prediction interval (PI) is a range that is likely to contain a single future response value for a specified combination of variable settings.
 If you collect another data point at the same settings, the new data point is likely to be within the prediction interval.
 Narrower prediction intervals indicate a more precise prediction

 Variable | Setting |